dres-dev/DRES/README.md

 ## Submission

 **Notice:** We strongly recommend the usage of the [client OpenApi Specification](doc/oas-client.json) to generate the code to submit (and generally interact with the server)!

+**Notice:** With version 2.0.0, we provide a new POST submission endpoint which is more flexible than the legacy GET one.
+That is, for version 2.0.0 the legacy submission endpoint remains in the API version 1 and is deprecated.
+We highly encourage to move to the new POST-based endpoint.

 ---